konelson/dsp/01a-install.md

 Did you install Python 2 or 3?
 Why?

->> I have had both Python 2 and Python 3 already installed on my computer and have used both versions while learning Python, as I switch between study materials.
+>> I have had both Python 2 and Python 3 already installed on my computer and have used both versions while learning Python, as I switched between study materials.
 I have been working primarily in Python 2 but will continue in Python 3, as recommended.

 ### Q2.
 Which Python Version Installed